mtulio/mtulio.labs/docs/playbooks/openshift/ocp-cco-multi-tenant.md

 > **Note**: The responses served at `/.well-known/openid-configuration` and `/openid/v1/jwks` are designed to be OIDC compatible, but not strictly OIDC compliant.
 Those documents contain only the parameters necessary to perform validation of Kubernetes service account tokens.

-You can query the published OpenID Provider Configuration document in OpenShift using the follow commmands:
+You can query the published OpenID Provider Configuration document in OpenShift using the following commands:

-- Extract the service accoun token
+- Extract the service account token

 ```bash
 SERVICEACCOUNT=/var/run/secrets/kubernetes.io/serviceaccount